-A lattice mast is considered the preferred alternative as it can hold the necessary amount of equipment from various service providers, reducing the need to erect more masts in the vicinity for coverage.
+A tree mast is considered the preferred alternative as it can hold the necessary amount of equipment from various service providers.
+The tree mast will also have a minimum visual impact and blend into the surrounding environment.
+The site is characterised with Bluegum trees and the tree mast will not look out of place.